Royals vs. Mets Player Props Betting Odds

 Alonso Stats

-- Pete Alonso has 80 hits with nine doubles, two triples, 31 home runs, 38 walks and 77 RBI.
-He's also stolen three bases.
+- Pete Alonso has nine doubles, two triples, 31 home runs, 38 walks and 77 RBI (80 total hits).
+He's also swiped three bases.

 Alonso Recent Games